hartwigmedical/platinum/README.md

 In addition to the HMF algorithms, Platinum depends on a number of resources (databases) and some external tools and algorithms.

 The pipeline images available through Platinum depend only on free-to-use and open-source resources such that Platinum comes with no restrictions for end-users.
-The following tables describe which external resources are used by Platinum and hence by any user of Platinum, along with a link to their license.
+The following tables describe which external resources are used by Platinum and hence by any user of Platinum, along with a link to their disclaimer when available.

 ### Resources used by Platinum
 Resource | Purpose | Disclaimer